-It’s not that unusual for an ex-employee to leave of and start a competing business. many employers rely on thinking that if that ex-employee contacts clients or uses confidential or trade secrets they will definitely be acting cheap jerseys unlawfully, especially if there are contractual conditions which clearly protect the employer.
+It’s not that unusual for an ex-employee to leave and start a competing business. many employers rely on thinking that if that ex-employee contacts clients or uses confidential or trade secrets they will definitely be acting unlawfully, especially if there are contractual conditions which clearly protect the employer.
 Not necessarily so, especially if the ex-employee only inadvertently or indirectly benefits from a database.

-Consider this scenario – an employee leaves, having not had access too your business database, jerseys confidential information or trade secrets.
+Consider this scenario – an employee leaves, having not had access too your business database, confidential information or trade secrets.
 That employee then teams up with a consultant who did have access to the confidential information and starts a competing business with a competing product using the confidential information

 In such a case as the above, The Supreme Court found that the employer failed on all grounds of liability against the ex-employee because she did not herself acquire the confidential information either during her employment or afterwards and she did not know (until proceedings) that the product developed by her business had done so using the employers trade secrets.

 In the case in question, the employer failed to prove it’s breach of confidence claim because:

 (1) The confidentiality clause in the employment contract was not clear or comprehensive enough – the confidentiality provision did not cover the trade secret in issue and it was not “seriously arguable” that a term could be properly implied into her contract that she would not assist another to abuse trade secrets in circumstances where she did not know of the trade secrets and was unaware that it was being misused.

 (2) There was no evidence that the employee and her colleagues worked together to pre plan to get round the employers database/confidentiality protections – although in principle a claim for common design can be invoked against defendants in such cases, the employee did not share with the others features of the design which make it wrongful and did not have the trade secret nor knew that it was being misused so she did not have the necessary state of mind.